patrickkfkan/yt-cast-receiver/README.md

   ...
 }
 ```

+> In `senderDisconnect` event, the `implicit` flag indicates whether the sender was disconnected due to external event, as opposed to explicit command by the user or receiver.
+For example, if the user taps the 'Stop Casting' button in the sender app, the `implicit` flag will be `false`.
+On the other hand, if the sender device disconnects because it has gone outside the range of the receiver's network, then `implicit` will be `true`.

 If all goes well, you should see the receiver device listed among the discovered devices when you hit the Cast button in a sender app (the YouTube mobile app, for instance).
 Selecting it will initiate a Cast session with the receiver.
 Once connected, you can begin casting videos from the sender app.